Caribbean Spirits Inc logo Please excuse the dust while this website is being updated.

 Sugar cane lines the dirt road leading to the Neisson distillery.

-Cane is selected by the rhum producer based on a number of factors including soil,
+Cane is selected by the rhum producer based on a number of factors including soil, drainage, sunlight conditions, disease resistance and yield.

-Many of the sugar cane varieties cultivated in the Caribbean today came
+Many of the sugar cane varieties cultivated in the Caribbean today came from the sugar cane research facility on Barbados.

 B 80.08 Canne Zikak Barbados 1980, 8th hybrid of this cane variety.